 Petersburg in Lincoln County, Tennessee — The American South (East South Central)

 Location.
-35° 19.192′ N, 86° 38.231′ W. Marker is in Petersburg, Tennessee, in Lincoln County.
-Marker is on Petersburg Square, in the median.
+35° 19.213′ N, 86° 35.311′ W. Marker is in Petersburg, Tennessee, in Lincoln County.
+Marker is on Three Hundred Dollar Road, 0.3 miles west of Bledsoe Road, on the left when traveling west.
+Marker is located in a family cemetery on private property.
 Touch for map.
-The marker is in the center of the knoll.
-Marker is at or near this postal address: 200 Southside Square, Petersburg TN 37144, United States of America.
+Marker is in this post office area: Petersburg TN 37144, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 19, 2017.
-This page originally submitted on June 5, 2010, by Stephen D Surowitz of Petersburg, Tennessee.
-This page has been viewed 1,097 times since then and 52 times this year.
-Photo 1. submitted on June 5, 2010, by Stephen D Surowitz of Petersburg, Tennessee. • Craig Swain was the editor who published this page.
+This page was last revised on March 29, 2020.
+It was originally submitted on March 17, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 387 times since then and 103 times this year.
+Photos: 1, 2, 3. submitted on March 17, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Michael Herrick was the editor who published this page.